 1. Shelter Café

-With its hip rooftop hangout and super chilled, tropical nooks to escape Seminyak’s busy streets, Shelter has become a fave hideout for Bali’s breakfast crew, with an eclectic and comfy space that’s perfect for morning meetings or great nibbles surrounded by greenery.
+With its breezy rooftop vibes and super chilled, tropical nooks to escape Seminyak’s busy streets, Shelter has become a fave hideout for Bali’s breakfast crew.
+Its eclectic and jungle-style space is perfect for morning meetings or great nibbles surrounded by exotic plants.
 We could spend an entire day here, munching away on the Middle Eastern and Mediterranean plates that are bursting in flavour and colour.
 And the best bit?
 They’ve opened in Canggu too, so you’re never too far from Shelter!

 2. Revolver Espresso